oshi/oshi/FAQ.md

 limited testing.
 As the developers do not have a Pi to test on, users reporting issues should be prepared to help test solutions.

-Will you do an AIX or HP-UX port?
+Will you do a HP-UX port?
 ========
-An AIX port is in progress.
-An HP-UX port may be considered in the future if there is non-zero demand.
+No. OSHI depends on JNA, which does not produce a native binary for HP-UX.

-Will you do a port for the other BSDs?
+Will you do a port for OpenBSD?
 How about Android?
 ========
-Unlikely without bribes such as a lifetime supply of coffee.
-But happy to advise someone else who wants to do so!
+Unlikely, unless paid to do so.
+But happy to advise someone else!

 Will you do a Windows CE port?
 ========